pingswept/dev-log/2013-07-uwsgi-static-files-and-websockets.markdown

 I suspect this has something to do with SSL.

+Ah, yes.
+From the console:

+    [blocked] The page at https://127.0.0.1:8002/ ran insecure content from http://code.jquery.com/jquery-1.4.2.min.js.

 ### Building uWSGI with Pip on the Rascal ###

     [root@rascal14:~/flask-websockets-test-master]: opkg remove uwsgi